vmware-automation/solutions-import-beta/Oracle-WebLogic-Server 12c-Non-Clustered-Service.xml.md

 ###Prerequisites:

-Download the  "WebLogic Server installer"(Rename the WebLogic Server installer to webLogicInstaller.bin),"demoapp.war" and  keep it in your local web server folder.
+Download the  "WebLogic Server installer"(Rename the WebLogic Server installer to webLogicInstaller.bin),"demoapp.war" and  keep it in  local web server folder.

 ###Deployment steps:
 After importing Blueprint in vFabric Application Director, you can proceed with application deployment.
 The basic steps are as follows: